THE INTRODUCTION

 If you’ve got unused attic space, then a dormer extension might be ideal.
 This creates a flat roof in line with the top of the existing pitch, perfect for an extra bedroom or play space.

-8. Basement and Cellar Conversions
+8. Basement and Seller Conversions

 Especially popular in densely populated areas, converting a basement or cellar can drastically boost your living space.
 However, it’s crucial to weigh the costs and ensure it adds value to your home.